jump-dev/jump-dev.github.io/code-of-conduct.md

 ## NumFOCUS Code of Conduct

-The NumFOCUS Code of Conduct applies in all spaces managed by JuMP, such as our GitHub repositories and events such as JuMP-dev.
+The NumFOCUS Code of Conduct applies in all spaces managed by JuMP, such as JuMP GitHub repositories and JuMP-organized events.

 You can find the whole document here https://numfocus.org/code-of-conduct.